noahp/pico-c-cortex-m/README.md

 To run on other boards, it should be sufficient to modify the linker script and openocd cfg (or use a different debug adapter altogether).

+## Licensing

+Everything is public domain *except* for the newlib derived material, which is covered under the license [COPYING.NEWLIB](COPYING.NEWLIB).

+Those sources were taken from f961a63ed670788074c688c0cdaab3b5146b6b61 of git://sourceware.org/git/newlib-cygwin.git .